> Folk Music > Songs > Coulter’s Candy

 Robin Hall and Jimmie NacGregor with The Galliards sang Coulter’s Candy in 1961 on their album Scottish Choice.

 Ray Fisher sang Coulter’s Candy in 1991 on her Saydisc CD Traditional Songs of Scotland.
 This track was also included in 2003 on the Holmfirth Festival 25 years anniversary CD Roots & Wings.
-Ray commented in her album’s liner notes:
+Ray noted:

 This is surely the most widely known, and most regularly sung, lullaby in the Scottish repertoire.
 Mr Coulter would go around the streets selling his ‘sweeties’ from a basket which he carried on his head.
 Norman Buchan, in his 101 Scottish Songs (Collins) says that Mr Coulter plied his trade in the Border area of Scotland.
 Countless children have been sung to sleep with this song—my own included!

 Martin Hall sang Coulter’s Candy in 1992 on his Fellside cassette Ringing the Changes.
-He commented:
+He noted:

 Widely performed, this song, now almost a nursery rhyme, began as an advertisement for the wares of Robert Colthart.
 Children’s demands rarely change.